Should I Hire a Construction Accident Attorney?

 If the lawyer's office isn't convenient for you, ask if your lawyer can meet you at your home or closer to your home, such as at a satellite office close by.
 This can be particularly important if you're still recovering in the hospital or rehabilitation facility when you decide to hire an attorney.

 If you'd like to make a workers' compensation claim, contact your employer.
 If your injury was caused by a third party, you can file a claim in civil court for damages.
 However, before filing your claim, you should consult with a worker's compensation attorney in order to determine your best option moving forward.
-You can even have an attorney provide a free initial review of the facts of your claim.